-With only 0.3m of subsidence predicted over LW 17 (refer Figure 3-4) there will be minimal incremental erosion risk in NWCD due to subsidence.
-This is demonstrated on Figure 3-7, showing existing and post subsidence hydraulic conditions.
+With only minimal subsidence predicted over LW 17 there will be minimal incremental erosion risk in NWCD due to subsidence.
+This is demonstrated on Figure 3-9, showing existing and post subsidence hydraulic conditions.
+Subsidence of the right bank of the NWCD over LW17 sees a slight increase in hydraulic conditions at the upstream extents of the subsidence over LW17.

-Erosion in the form of channel bed incision and subsequent widening and meander migration is already occurring in this extent of the diversion (see Figure 3-5).
+Erosion in the form of channel bed incision and subsequent widening and meander migration is already occurring in this extent of the diversion (see Figure 3-7).
 This process will be accelerated by subsidence due to LW 16 in addition to LW 11.
 Hence, increased rates of erosion are likely in the LW 17-20 extent of the diversion but not associated with subsidence from those panels.

-Cracking may occur in the diversion channel from LW 17 and in the western bank from LWs 18-20.
+Cracking may occur in the western banks and diversion channel over LW 17.
 Bank heights and slopes in this extent of the diversion are less than those downstream, where erosion response to cracks is yet to be observed, though no rainfall has occurred to drive erosion processes.

-Figure 3-5.
+Figure 3-7.
 Incision, channel widening and meander migration in NWCD between LW16 and LW17